Gold-ish/StartCode_CA3/README.md

 - In the pom.xml file edit the artifact id and name to something that makes sense for the project.
 - Create a new schematic on your vagrant db.
 - Find the `config.properties` file in the `Other Sources/src/main/resources/<default package>/config.property` file.
+- Find the `context.xml` file in the `webpages/META-INF/context.xml`, and name it to something that makes sense for the project.
 - Change the `db.database` to the same database name we created on our vagrant db.
 - In the SetupTestUsers.java class edit the passwords to something other than "test", and run the file once.
 - Confirm that the roles and users have been added to the schematic.